Barbarian Productions Presents:

 Jo Randerson

 Jo Randerson ONZM (they/them) is an Arts Foundation New Generation Laureate, and the founder and artistic director of Barbarian Productions.
-They are an award-winning playwright and author and a graduate of the International Institute of Modern Letters at Victoria University.
-Jo has published four volumes of short fiction and poetry, many plays, and a new nonfiction work (Secret Art Powers).
-As a writer they have been twice-nominated for the IIML prize, received the Bruce Mason award, completed a Burns Fellowship at Otago University, and won the NZIFF Patron’s Choice Award for their first short screenplay Hey Brainy Man!
+They are an award-winning playwright, performer and writer (including a Robert Burns Fellowship, Bruce Mason Playwriting Award, and Auckland Fringe ‘Unf**k the World’ Award).
+Jo has published four books of short fiction and poetry, several plays, and a new nonfiction work Secret Art Powers which is flying off the shelves.
+Their short film Hey Brainy Man! won the NZIFF Patron’s Choice Award (co-directed w.
+Loren Taylor).
+In 2023 they received the Topp Prize for Comedy.

-Creation & Performance
+Creation & PerformanceElliot Vaughan

 Elliot Vaughan (he/him) is a composer-performer based in Te Whanganui-a-Tara, Aotearoa.
-He was the 2024 CNZ/NZSM Composer-inResidence.
+He was the 2024 CNZ/NZSM Composer-in-Residence.
 He makes exploratory concerts, composed theatre, pop songs, performance art, and contributes to collaborative projects.
 He holds composition degrees from SFU (Vancouver) and Te Kōkī—NZSM.
 He plays with Moth Quartet and Eigenface.

-PERFORMANCE & SOUND DESIGN
+PERFORMANCE & SOUND DESIGNSteven Junil Park 박준일

 Steven Junil Park 박준일 (he/they) is a Korean born multi-disciplinary artist based in Ōtautahi.
 He is known for his work under the name 6x4 where he produces all manner of functional objects from recycled, repurposed, or vintage materials, focusing on the medium of clothing to address questions of identity and place.